 Tehrik-e-Taliban Pakistan (TTP), also known as the Pakistani Taliban, is the largest banned religious terrorist organization with its splinter groups.
 The group was founded in 2007 in North Waziristan of Khyber Pakhtunkhwa province in Pakistan and drew its ideological views from Al-Qaida.
 TTP has conducted the highest number of suicidal attacks in Pakistan and claimed responsibility for most of the terrorist incidents in Pakistan.
 After years of military operations against TTP, they now mostly operate from Kunar, Nuristan, Paktika, Gardaiz, Nangarhar, and Paktia in Afghanistan and launch cross-border attacks inside Pakistan.
 The TTP finances its activities through extortion, kidnapping for ransom, and financial aid from hostile intelligence agencies.

 Sectarian Terrorist Organizations.

-Sipah-e-Muhammad Pakistan (SMP) SMP is a Shia terrorist organization whose aim is to protect the Shia community and target hostile Sunni Deobandi organizations such as SSP and LeJ.
+Sipah-e-Muhammad Pakistan (SMP) is a Shia terrorist organization whose aim is to protect the Shia community and target hostile Sunni Deobandi organizations such as SSP and LeJ.
 SMP is a radical offshoot of a mainstream Shia political party, the Tehrik-e-Jaferia Pakistan.
-The origin of SMP is unclear but it was probably founded around 1993 by Maulana Mureed Abbas Yazdani.
-SMP has been involved in terrorist attacks against Sunni clerics and widely believed to be supported by Iran to counter Saudi influence in Deobandi clerics of Pakistan.
+The origin of SMP is unclear, but it was probably founded around 1993 by Maulana Mureed Abbas Yazdani.
+SMP has been involved in terrorist attacks against Sunni clerics and is widely believed to be supported by Iran to counter Saudi influence in Deobandi clerics of Pakistan.

 Ethnic Terrorist Organizations